Ingredients to Look for on Your Labels

 How many gluten-free products are mislabeled each year?

+According to the Food and Drug Administration, approximately 99.5 percent of gluten-free products available on the market today comply with the 20-ppm regulation.
+While there is room for error as new food manufacturers seek to join the craze of producing gluten-free items, the odds of accidentally consuming gluten are limited.
+Oftentimes, people with celiac disease or those with a gluten sensitivity exercise caution when eating food at a restaurant as opposed to when purchasing items at the store.
+This is because individuals are more likely to accidentally consume gluten at a restaurant than when purchasing their own food.
 Nonetheless, there are still mistakes being made regarding items being mislabeled as gluten-free.
 The only way to combat this issue is to diligently read the ingredient list.
 A recent study found that three separate food manufacturers are producing a variety of bread products labeled as gluten-free even though their items exceed the 20-ppm threshold.
 These companies include Leaven Bread, PurBread and Dan the Baker Sourdough.
 Additionally, Cedarlane Foods produces cous-cous and other items labeled as gluten-free, but the products contain semolina-based wheat grain.
 A recall of Cedarlane products was issued by the Food and Drug Administration, though it is unknown as to whether the company has yet to comply with these requests.
+In addition to checking the items that you buy at the grocery store, be sure to go through the products you currently have within your pantry to ensure you did not previously purchase a mislabeled product.
+Certain items, such as cous-cous, can be stored for a longer period of time and are more likely to contain semolina or wheat compared to other products previously labeled as gluten-free.
+If you are unsure of whether a product has been incorrectly labeled, check with the Celiac Disease Foundation.
+This program provides a running list of items and ingredients that are safe for consumption.What are the side effects of unintentional gluten consumption?

 If you have consumed a product labeled as gluten-free and have suffered side-effects as the result of this decision, it is important to inform your medical provider and the Food and Drug Administration.
 Not only does this allow you to receive the medical care you need to ensure you do not develop a serious health issue, but it allows the FDA to prevent further issues from occurring for other consumers.
-Common side effects of unintentional gluten consumption in those with a sensitivity include:
+Common side effects of unintentional gluten consumption in those with a sensitivity include:- Bloating.

 - Nausea.